help_outline Skip to main content

 Less Info

 The Usual Monday Ride from Glen Echo.
 For Covid vaccinated riders, a weekly ride primarily through the rolling neighborhoods of Bethesda and Potomac.
 Usually, the exact route is at the whim of the ride leaders, so there are no cues and the distance varies.
 The group stops to regroup at all decision points and at the tops of any significant climbs.
 When there is interest and on Federal Holidays, a longer option is usually available.
 Coffee shop and socializing near end of the ride.
 On holidays a RidewithGPS file of a 35ish and 60ish mile route will be posted here.
-Ride Leaders: Warren Farb (wfarb@mac.com) and Cathy Wilson (cswilson@aol.com)
+Ride Leaders: Warren Farb (wfarb@mac.com) and Janice Stoodley (janice.stoodley1@gmail.com)

 Monday